 Global warming and climate change were unique words to many until only recently when scientists across the world released their research findings.
 Most people are now fully aware that temperature across the globe is increasing at a real scary pace.
-Increase in global temperature is viewed as the root cause of natural disasters, for instance, storm surges, hurricanes, landslides, droughts and floods.
+An increase in global temperature is viewed as the root cause of natural disasters, for instance, storm surges, hurricanes, landslides, droughts, and floods.

 According to the International Panel on Climate Change (IPCC, 1995, global temperature surged by 0.5C in the course of the 20th century.
 Temperatures are expected to increase in the 21st century (by between 1.5 to 4.5C).
 Unlike other effects of global climate change, rising sea levels is the most feared outcome.
 The three main factors contributing immensely to rising sea levels include:

 Rapid melting of glaciers and polar ice caps